Robert W. Young Scholarship Fund

 William Morgan Sr. Navajo Language Fund

-This fund was created to honor William Morgan, Sr., a Navajo linguist, whose monumental contribution to the documentation of the Navajo language has paved the way for the establishment of the Navajo Language Program at UNM.
-These gifts will be used to support the advancement of the Navajo Language Program, along with its students that are integrally a part of the program.
-Donations will be used to create educational materials, some of which will be made available online, to organize conferences/events, such as ‘Diné Culture Night’, and to assist other university activities associated with the Navajo community.
+This fund was created to honor William Morgan Sr., a Navajo linguist, whose monumental efforts in documenting the Navajo language paved the way for the establishment of the Navajo Language Program here at UNM.
+Donations will be used to support the advancement of the Navajo Language Program and its students.
+This includes creating educational materials (and making them available online), organizing conferences/events (such as Diné Culture Night), and assisting in creating other university activities associated with the Navajo community.
 Your continued support of the Navajo Language Program is vital to the maintenance and preservation of the Navajo language.